briansemrau/godot_box2d/README.md

 All physics happens in the physics step, and there is no issue with modifying physics outside of `_physics_process`.

-This is an example of a functional scene:
+To hopefully make usage clear without too many words, this is an example of a functional scene:

 ```
 root